-You’ll visit Cheltenham Beach, see Rangitoto Island, Auckland’s youngest volcanic cone and have an opportunity to put the Segway through its paces in a local park.
-We make our way back to our base on Devonport Wharf riding uphill and down dale through the back streets of the village to admire the Victorian architecture.
+You’ll visit the picturesque Cheltenham Beach, see Auckland’s youngest volcanic cone (Rangitoto Island) and have some free time to see what your Segway is really capable of at the local park.
+On the cruise back to our base on Devonport Wharf we take the back streets of the village, letting you admire the amazing Victorian architecture.

 TAKING THE FERRY?

 If you’re coming from the city you can take the 12 minute ferry ride from the downtown terminal.
 Once here you’ll find us inside the Devonport Ferry Terminal.